WHAT IS IT?

 WHO SHOULD CONSIDER PEP?

-Anyone who believes that he or she may be at risk of acquiring HIV infection following sexual exposure should discuss PEP with a doctor or nurse who can assess the risk and arrange PEP if it is considered advisable.
-To be at risk of HIV you need to have had a risky contact (eg unprotected anal sex, penetrative sex, sharing a syringe) with a person who has HIV (eg gay man, someone who has lived in a high risk country).
+Individuals who believe they may have been at risk of acquiring HIV infection following recent sexual exposure should discuss PEP with a doctor or nurse who can assess the risk and arrange PEP if it is considered advisable.
+An example of a risky sexual exposure could include condomless sexual intercourse with a person known to have HIV and who is not taking HIV medication.

 WHAT IS THE PROCESS IF I DECIDE TO TAKE PEP?